WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 Deadline for Agreement

-The Deadline for Agreement for both parties is usually 15 days after a Holding Deposit has been received by Fleur Lettings.
-However, as part of your Referencing you will be required to confirm that you are happy for this to be longer.
-By paying your HOLDING DEPOSIT you agree that the Deadline for Agreement is your intended MOVE IN DATE (or other date agreed in writing).
+The Deadline for Agreement for both parties is usually 15 days after a Holding Deposit has been received by Fleur Lettings Ltd. By paying your HOLDING DEPOSIT you agree that

 Government Approved Deposit Scheme

-Where Fleur Lettings is managing the property or collecting the rent, we will lodge your Deposit with a Government Approved Deposit Scheme and provide you with the relevant information about this scheme.
+Where Fleur Lettings Ltd is managing the property or collecting the rent, we will lodge your Deposit with a Government Approved Deposit Scheme and provide you with the relevant information about this scheme.

 If the Landlord has chosen to collect your rent and lodge your deposit, it will be the Landlord’s responsibility to supply you with all the relevant paperwork and to do so within the required time frames.

-Regardless of whether Fleur Lettings or your Landlord manages your property, if there is more than one person renting at a particular address, you will be required to nominate a LEAD TENANT.
-This person will be the main point of contact for queries or maintenance issues etc. The Lead Tenant will also receive the refunded deposit after you move out, and will be responsible for distributing it to any other Tenants.
-Fleur Lettings and your Landlord will only deal with the Lead Tenant in regard to the Deposit and all correspondence must be sent via the Lead Tenant.
+Regardless of whether Fleur Lettings Ltd or your Landlord manages your property, if there is more than one person renting at a particular address, you will be required to nominate a LEAD TENANT.
+This person will be the point of contact for queries or maintenance issues etc. The Lead Tenant will also receive the refunded deposit after you move out, and will be responsible for distributing it to any other Tenants.
+Fleur Lettings Ltd and your Landlord will only deal with the Lead Tenant in regard to the Deposit and all correspondence must be sent via the Lead Tenant.

 Amendments to Tenancy Agreement Requested by the Tenant - £50 (or reasonable costs incurred if higher)